How to Afford Graduate School: Best Practices

 Best Practice #2: Consider ROI as You Weigh Costs

-Of course, the cost of your education is important.
 You should have a very strong understanding of your tuition, fees, and other expenses before making any decisions about your future.
-You should know exactly how much you’re paying and what you’re paying for.
+You should know exactly how much you are paying for graduate school and what you are paying for.

-Beyond that, however, it’s important to think about both the short- and long-term return on investment (ROI) of grad school.
-As we previously mentioned, this could be something tangible or something more personal and subjective.
-Whether it’s to explore a new career, seek a promotion, earn a salary increase, or take on new responsibilities, these are all benefits of earning your graduate degree.
+Beyond standard tuition costs, however, it is important to think about both the short- and long-term return on investment (ROI) of grad school.
+As previously mentioned, this could be something tangible or more personal and subjective.
+Whether you want to explore a new career, seek a promotion, earn a salary increase or take on new responsibilities, determining the personal benefits of earning your graduate degree is essential to calculating the overall ROI of this investment.

 Best Practice #3: Explore Every Opportunity to Reduce Your Tuition

-The “sticker price” for graduate school can sometimes seem out of your budget, but there are lots of ways to help pay for tuition and expenses.
+The “sticker price” for graduate school can sometimes seem out of your budget, but there are lots of ways to help pay for graduate school tuition and expenses.

-You should explore financial aid options like grants, loans, tax credits, graduate assistantships, and employer reimbursement to reduce your financial burden.
-Each of these options has different eligibility requirements and payment structures, but they are all great ways to offset the costs.
+To reduce your financial burden, you should explore financial aid options like grants, loans, tax credits, graduate assistantships and employer reimbursement.
+Each of these options has different eligibility requirements and payment structures, but they are all great ways to offset the costs of graduate education.

 Best Practice #4: Don't Pay More Than You Can Afford